 I mean, this is bizarre.

-This is this is way beyond.
+This is way beyond.

-This is uh euthanasia.
+This is euthanasia.

-And when you look around, look around today, look around at every child you see with Down syndrome.
+Look around at every child you see with Down syndrome.

-Now they live normal lives, they work, they get married.
+Now they live normal lives.

-Uh, you know, you say hello, you see them on TV.
+You see them on TV.

-We're on track by 2025 to be in a position to create as much energy between natural gas oil and coal for the entire world.
+We're on track by 2025 to be in a position to create as much energy between natural gas, oil, and coal for the entire world.

-We will be in other words, all of the money and riches you see in these Middle Eastern countries, that would be ours.
+We will be, in other words, all of the money and riches you see in these Middle Eastern countries, that would be ours.

-This party's gone so far to the left.
+This party's gone so far to the left, I don't see America connecting with this.

 You know, Sean, you just teed me up perfectly.